JeremiahRuvalcaba/Cpp/README.md

 The following is a collection of C++ concepts that I've learned and want to share

-The following files shows that I have knowledege of the C++ programing language
+The following files shows that I have knowledege of the C++ programming language